JavierJimenez86/chessexercise/README.md

 **2. Bishop**

 Bishop moves diagonally.
-If the parametters passed are:  “bishop E6” The output would be: D5, C4, B3, A2, F7, G8, D7, C8, F5, G4, H3
+If the parameters passed are:  “bishop E6” The output would be: D5, C4, B3, A2, F7, G8, D7, C8, F5, G4, H3

 Test: